Table of contents:

 Student Organization Privileges

 Groups that are not recognized as official student organizations may request inclusion of their events on the McCourt School calendars, weekly email, television slides, and bulletin boards.
 Non-McCourt School groups are encouraged to partner with one of the School’s many student organizations to co-host an event, but funds will not be provided directly to non-McCourt School groups.
-For example, the Georgetown Public Policy Student Association (GPPSA) partners with many outside organizations to host service and concentration-specific events.
+For example, the McCourt Student Association (MSA) partners with many outside organizations to host service and concentration-specific events.

-Official student organizations are eligible for: funding from the Dean’s office, as allocated by GPPSA; McCourt School listserv access; GPPSA and McCourt School staff support; access to the student organization closet; and a booth at student organization fairs.
+Official student organizations are eligible for: funding from the Dean’s office, as allocated by MSA; McCourt School listserv access; MSAand McCourt School staff support; access to the student organization closet; and a booth at student organization fairs.
 Old North meeting rooms are available to all groups, but scheduling and room preferences are given to official McCourt School student organizations.
 To maintain official organization status, student groups must follow the renewal guidelines listed below.

 Student Organization Renewal